Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Conclusion

 \section{Conclusion}

 In this study, an orchestrated robust controller is designed to achieve a precise and robust performance.
 For this purpose, VDC was employed as the baseline controller.
 VDC decomposes the entire complex system into subsystems of the rigid body and actuators by means of VCP.
 Then, the controller design and stability analysis are accomplished at the subsystem level and expanded to the entire system by means of VPFs and virtual stability.
 A novel way of incorporating RBFNNs and adaptive inverse deadzone-backlash controllers into each subsystem resulted in the orchestrated robust controller approach.
-Considering all unknown model and actuator uncertainties, compound input constraints, and unknown disturbances, the SGUUB stability is achieved for the first time in the context of VDC.
-All theoretical results are validated via extensive simulation and experimental results concerning the highly nonlinear, six DoF heavy-duty hydraulic manipulator.
-The simulation results demonstrated that the proposed controller outperformed the original VDC, PD, and the state-of-the-art method in the presence of compound input constraints.
-Moreover, the experimental results demonstrate that the proposed method tackles unknown model and actuator uncertainties and reduces the impact of compound input constraints in real-world applications, resulting in considerably lower transient and steady-state tracking errors and lower actuator force errors in comparison to the original VDC for a given power.
+Considering all unknown model and actuator uncertainties, compound input nonlinearities, and unknown disturbances, the SGUUB stability is achieved for the first time in the context of VDC.
+All theoretical results are validated via extensive simulation and experimental results concerning the highly nonlinear, six DoF HHM.
+The simulation results demonstrated that the proposed controller outperformed the original VDC, PD, and the state-of-the-art method in the presence of compound input nonlinearities.
+Moreover, the experimental results demonstrate that the proposed method tackles unknown model and actuator uncertainties and reduces the impact of compound input nonlinearities in real-world applications, resulting in considerably lower transient and steady-state tracking errors and lower actuator force errors in comparison to the original VDC for a given power.
 Additionally, the proposed method ended up with a precise tracking performance in Cartesian space in comparison to the original VDC.
-All the analyses, including sensitivity to control gain, tracking performance in joint space and Cartesian space, comparison to the state-of-the-art controller, performance evaluation in the sense of $\rho$ value, and implementation on the real-world six DoF commercial manipulator, display the universality of the proposed method in practical applications.
+The robustness of the scheme, moreover, is examined in presence of unknown external disturbances and its excellent performance is demonstrated.
+All the analyses, including sensitivity to control gain, tracking performance in joint space and Cartesian space, comparison to the state-of-the-art controller, performance evaluation in the sense of $\rho$ value, disturbance rejection performance, and implementation on the real-world generic manipulator, display the universality of the proposed method in theory and applications.